11 Proven Reasons Why Ai is the Future of Cryptocurrency Trading

-These 11 reasons are all based on real scientific research and studies, condensed and interpreted here.
-AI and machine learning is relatively new, but already it’s taken the finance and crypto worlds by storm.
+These 11 reasons are all based on scientific research and studies, condensed and interpreted here.
+The possible applications of Ai and machine learning are still being explored across the world, but their ability to shape the way we trade cryptocurrencies is already being proven.

-- Computer algorithms already generate the majority of trading
+- Computer algorithms are generating the majority of trading

-- AI is vital to sort through vast streams of digital data
+- Ai is a necessary tool to parse through vast streams of digital data

 - Neural trading systems produce superior information for the next trading day